haampie/FastPrimeSieve.jl/readme.md

 ## Current functionality

-Counting prime numbers in an interval:
+- Counting prime numbers in a large interval.
+Should be 10 to 20 times faster than Primes.jl in the range `2^20:2^32`.

 ```julia
 using FastPrimeSieve, BenchmarkTools